 If our stockholders approve the Reverse Stock Split, our Board of Directors will be authorized to proceed with the Reverse Stock Split.
 The exact ratio of the Reverse Stock Split, within the 1-for-15 to 1-for-30 range, would be determined by our Board of Directors and publicly announced by us prior to the effective time of the Reverse Stock Split.
-In determining whether to proceed with the reverse split and setting the appropriate ratio for the Reverse Stock Split, our Board of Directors such as:
+In determining whether to proceed with the reverse split and setting the appropriate ratio for the Reverse Stock Split, our Board of Directors will consider, among other things, factors such as: